kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Sample Format

 :   Sample format to use.
 The default of SHORT is the same as 16-bit
-    integer audio (the same as used for CD\'s).
+    integer audio (the same as used for CD's).
 Other formats are available in the dropdown to use.

     Enabling the checkbox determines if this value will be used at all